How to Unfold Top Decays: Unbinned top quark decay unfolding

-Finally, we can look at the truth and learned migration between the reco-level and the gen-level 3-jet distribution in Fig.~\ref{fig:migration}.
-In the left panel we see that the forward simulation maps the sharp peak at gen-level to a broader peak at reco-level.
+Finally, it is instructive to study the true and learned migrations between the reco-level and the gen-level 3-jet distribution.
+These are shown in Fig.~\ref{fig:migration}, where in the left panel we see that the forward simulation maps the sharp peak at gen-level to a broader peak at reco-level.
 The problem with the central ellipse describing this physical migration by detector effects is that it does not indicate any correlation between the $M_{jjj}$-values at reco-level and at gen-level.
 The learned migration in the right panel reproduces the forward migration exactly.

 For the generative unfolding this means that small differences at reco-level will always be unfolded to the same sharp region at gen-level, independent of the information contained in the reco-level data.
 Following Sec.~\ref{sec:ana_cfm} and Eq.\eqref{eq:scheme2} the unfolded distribution $\punf(\xg)$ is entirely determined by the training choice $m_s$ and shows practically no dependence on the value $m_d$ encoded in the actual data.